 Who has the time or money for that?
 You need to make important business decisions and can’t afford to suffer from analysis paralysis while you wait for a clean test conclusion.

-The first step is to relax your requirements.
+The first step in using your gut for marketing decisions is to relax your requirements.
+Instead, use your cascading significance to your benefit.
 Don’t go for the golden goose of 794 fully retained customers straight away.

 You only need a couple hundred dollars to test that hypothesis and one of 3 things will happen: